 What is a BOP insurance policy?

-A BOP is a commercial insurance policy that combines protection for the financial loss your business would experience from an interruption to your operations, damage to your commercial property or equipment or an injury to a third party for which the business is at fault.
+A BOP is a type of small business insurance policy that combines protection for the financial loss you would experience from an interruption to your operations, damage to your commercial property or equipment, or an injury to a third party for which the business is at fault.

 “A business owner’s policy, BOP, is essential for small businesses because it is often the first and most important insurance product a new or growing business can obtain,” says Paul Spelman, senior vice president of underwriting management for business insurance company Hiscox.
 “BOP products deliver a healthy balance of coverage, simplicity and cost.”